zeyap/legacy-personal-website/_posts/2016-7-01-Safety-Card.markdown

  <highlight>MAR - JUN 2016</highlight>|

 >**Safety briefing cards with real photos and cartoon pictures, which is more effective for comprehension?**
 >We investigate this by combining the eye-tracking technique and a simulated manipulation task.
-The work has been accepted by Chinese Journal of Applied Psychology '17.
-[Full paper (in Chinese)](/assets/files/safety_card.pdf).
+The work has been accepted by Chinese Journal of Applied Psychology '17.   <a href="/assets/files/safety_card.pdf" class="button button-pill button-tiny button-inverse">Full paper</a> <a href="/assets/files/safety_card_translation.pdf" class="button button-pill button-tiny">Translated version</a>

 <h2>Literature review</h2>